Top Five Science-y Things to Do

-Slightly larger than a football field, the Cornell High Energy Synchrotron Source (CHESS) has a 768-meter circumference and the capability to send electrons and positrons flying at 99.9999995 percent of the speed of light.
+Slightly larger than a football field, the Cornell High Energy Synchrotron Source has a 768-meter circumference and the capability to send electrons and positrons flying at 99.9999995 percent of the speed of light.

 CHESS provides state-of-the-art synchrotron radiation facilities for research in physics, chemistry, biology and environmental and materials sciences, and attracts over 1,000 scientists, graduate and undergraduate students each year.

 Researchers at CHESS always welcome student volunteers to participate in research and experiments, and even tour the facility on Tuesdays throughout the year.
 CHESS is located in Wilson laboratory on Route 366 & Pine Tree Road.

 Fuertes Observatory is located on North Campus near Helen Newman Hall.
 The observatory houses several small telescopes, and a larger, 12-inch refractor telescope with a mechanical tracking mechanism that is operated by weights, like a grandfather clock.